debug-ito/jQluster/doc/_readme.md

 with the remote jQuery (`$bob`) to access the remote DOM object on which the event occurred.

-Note that **the return value from the callback function is ignored.**
-So the event is always propagated to upper elements.
+Note that **the return value of the callback function is ignored.** So the event is always propagated to upper elements.
 This is a limitation of jQluster.

 ### Readiness Notification and Callbacks